Massage Therapy School

 Finding the right massage therapy school is the most important first step to help you become a massage therapist.
 Different schools have different focuses and the school you attend will shape the direction your career takes in the future.

-Before applying for a school find out what requirements the state you live in has for massage.
+Before applying for a school, find out about the licensing requirements in your area.
 You need to know how many credit hours you need to take in order to get a license or certification.
-Some states don't require that you go to school for massage.
-You can take a few classes or even do an aprenticeship in those states.
-If you are considering living in a different state than the one you'll attend school in, you need to make sure you're training will be accepted in that state.
-Knowing what type of therapy you're most interested in will help you decide where to learn massage.
+Some places don't require that you go to school for massage at all.
+You can take a few classes or even do an apprenticeship in those areas.

 The most important thing you have to consider is the quality of the massage therapy school.
 There are lots of schools that teach massage.
 Some places are brand new and some have been around for a long long time.
-When looking for a school you must make sure that the school gives you the traiing you'll need to be a great massage therapist.
+When looking for a school you must make sure that the school gives you the training you'll need to be a great massage therapist.
 Beside teaching you how to massage, the school should teach anatomy, ethics, massage law, and have a class about how to set up your own business.
 When you graduate from school you should have a clear understanding of biomechanics and know some basic causes of pain and how to treat them.

 Your school should have classes in the type of massage you want to focus on.
 If you're unsure about the type of massage you want to do, attend a school that offers a wide variety of classes.
 There are many different types of massage and many possibilities for your massage career.